Mexico finds 19 charred bodies in vehicles near US border | DW | 24.01.2021

-Authorities are probing the deaths in Tamaulipas state where large swaths of land are controlled by the Gulf Cartel.
+Authorities are probing the deaths in Tamaulipas state where large swaths of land are controlled by the Gulf drug cartel.
 Mexico is experiencing a wave of violence linked to drug gangs fighting over routes to the US.

 Since the government launched an anti-drug campaign in 2006, Mexico has seen over 300,000 violent deaths, mostly tied to criminal activities